matRandall/FBXMotionToolkit/README.md

 # resample the entire motion at 120 frames per second, to fill in gaps in data or redundent axis.
 seq.resample(120, endTime)

-# Extract joint Euler rotation data for defined set of joints into a jointDataClass which simplifies working with joint data.
+# Extract joint Euler rotation data for defined set of joints into a jointData object which simplifies working with joint data.
 jointList = [fmt.joint.rhip, fmt.joint.lhip]
 jointEulers = seq.getJointRotationAsEulers(jointList)